baba-jaga/KKonaModPack/README.md

-# KKonaModPack - Sound mod for Lethal Company.
+# Sound mod for Lethal Company.
 ## This mod replaces some sounds in Lethal.